rfhb/emamds/en/documents/product-information/aybintio-epar-product-information_en.md

 | Hazard ratio (95% CI)                       | 0.613 [CI: 0.521, 0.721] | 0.613 [CI: 0.521, 0.721] |
 | p-value                                     | <0.0001                  | <0.0001                  |

-1 Final analysis

-2  Tumour assessments and response evaluations were determined by the investigators using the GOG RECIST criteria (Revised RECIST guideline (version 1.1).
-Eur J Cancer.
-2009;45:228Y247).

-a  Hazard ratio was estimated from Cox proportional hazards models stratified by the duration of platinum free-interval prior to enrolling onto this study per eCRF (electronic case report form) and secondary surgical debulking status Yes/No (Yes=randomised to undergo cytoreduction or randomised to not undergo cytoreduction; No= not a candidate or did not consent to cytoreduction).  b stratified by the duration of treatment free-interval prior to enrolling onto this study per the registration form, and secondary surgical debulking status Yes/No.

 The trial met its primary objective of OS improvement.
 Treatment with bevacizumab at 15 mg/kg every 3 weeks in combination with chemotherapy (carboplatin and paclitaxel) for 6 and up to 8 cycles, followed by bevacizumab until disease progression or unacceptable toxicity resulted, when data were derived from eCRF, in a clinically meaningful and statistically significant improvement in OS compared to treatment with carboplatin and paclitaxel alone.

 ## MO22224

 Study MO22224 evaluated the efficacy and safety of bevacizumab in combination with chemotherapy for platinum-resistant recurrent epithelial ovarian, fallopian tube or primary peritoneal cancer.
-This study was designed as an open-label, randomised, two-arm phase III evaluation of bevacizumab plus chemotherapy (CT+BV) versus chemotherapy alone (CT).
+This study was designed as an open-label, randomized, two-arm Phase III evaluation of bevacizumab plus chemotherapy (CT+BV) versus chemotherapy alone (CT).

 A total of 361 patients were enrolled into this study and administered either chemotherapy (paclitaxel, topotecan, or pegylated liposomal doxorubicin (PLD) alone or in combination with bevacizumab: